ferrx/docker-lab/wordpress/README.md

 docker-compose up
 ```

-Once installed, you should be able to navigate to the site on port 8080.
+Once installed, you can navigate to the site on port 8080.
 To get the IP for the site you can use `docker-machine ip <docker-machine-name>`.